-The success of your website or app strongly depends on the cooperation between the designers and the developers.
+The success of your website or application strongly depends on the cooperation between the designers and the developers.
 It’s not about the professional skills of either group.
 You get a competent designer to make you a beautiful layout which you then pass on to an equally professional and experienced developer.
 Suddenly it turns out it can’t be realized without major changes!

 Calling it a disappointment would be an understatement.
 You’ll likely be beside yourself.
 After all, you weren’t expecting it and have no intention of paying for these changes!